-- (a) a honey super within the Varroa mite general emergency zone for the purpose of honey extraction, or - (b) an empty honey super within the Varroa mite general emergency zone or into the Varroa mite surveillance emergency zone for the purpose of transporting the honey super between premises. - (2) Before moving the honey super under subclause (1)(a), the person responsible for the honey super must: - (a) take all practical measures to clear bees from the honey super before loading the honey super onto a vehicle for transport, and - (b) seal the honey super to make it bee proof and prevent leakage of apiary product. - (3) Before moving the empty honey super under subclause (1)(b), the person responsible for the honey super must: - (a) ensure the empty honey super is empty of bees at any life stage, - (b) ensure any debris and hive material on that honey super is removed and placed into a disposable garbage bag that can be sealed for disposal and stored in a way that ensure the contents of the bag do not come into contact with bees for 21 days, and - (c) wrap the empty honey super in a bee proof manner. - (4) The person transporting a honey super under this clause must: - (a) must ensure that the honey super remains sealed or wrapped until it reaches its destination, - (b) must transport the honey super by the most direct route, and - (c) cannot transport honey supers from more than one premises at a time. - (5) After transporting a honey super under this clause, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment used for the extraction of honey that was on the vehicle when the honey super was transported or that may have otherwise had contact with bees or honey by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, - (ii) placing that material into disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water to remove honey and apiary product; and - (b) take all reasonable measures to ensure that the vehicle and any clothing is free from bees.
+- (a) a honey super within the Varroa mite general emergency zone for the purpose of honey extraction, or - (b) an empty honey super within the Varroa mite general emergency zone or into the Varroa mite surveillance emergency zone for the purpose of transporting the honey super between premises. - (2) Before moving the honey super under subclause (1)(a), the person in charge of the honey super must: - (a) take all practical measures to clear bees from the honey super before loading the honey super onto a vehicle for transport, and - (b) seal the honey super to make it bee-proof and prevent leakage of apiary product. - (3) Before moving the empty honey super under subclause (1)(b), the person in charge of the honey super must: - (a) ensure the empty honey super is empty of bees at any life stage, - (b) ensure any debris and hive material on that honey super is removed and placed into a disposable garbage bag that can be sealed for disposal and stored in a way that ensure the contents of the bag do not come into contact with bees for 21 days, and - (c) ensure the empty honey super is bee-proof. - (4) The person transporting a honey super under this clause must ensure that the honey super remains sealed or bee-proof until it reaches its destination. - (5) After transporting a honey super under this clause, the person responsible for the transport must, before leaving the premises to which the honey super was transported: - (a) decontaminate the vehicle that was used to transport the honey super and any apiary equipment used for the extraction of honey that was on the vehicle when the honey super was transported or that may have otherwise had contact with bees or honey by: - (i) scraping and cleaning any hive material that has leaked from the honey super or apiary equipment, - (ii) placing that material into disposable garbage bag which must be sealed and stored in a way that ensures that the contents of the bag do not come into contact with bees for 21 days, and - (iii) removing any honey or wax from the interior or exterior of the vehicle by washing with warm, soapy water to remove honey and apiary product; and - (b) take all reasonable measures to ensure that the vehicle and any clothing is free from bees. - (6) Honey supers cannot be placed on another hive until they have been: - (a) stored in a bee-proof manner for 21 days, or - (b) stored in cold storage at -15 degrees Celsius for 72 hours,

-- (6) Honey supers cannot be placed on another hive until they have been: - (a) stored in a bee proof manner for 21 days, or - (b) stored in cold storage at -15 degrees Celsius for 72 hours, - (7) After 21 days, the person in charge of the honey super must dispose of any debris and hive material that was placed into the disposable garbage bag at a waste or resource management facility or in another way that ensures the contents of the bag do not come into contact with bees.
+(7) After 21 days, the person in charge of the honey super must dispose of any debris and hive material that was placed into the disposable garbage bag at a waste or resource management facility or in another way that ensures the contents of the bag do not come into contact with bees.